ataboo/FlangeAssist/README.md

 Tell your jealous friends with IPhones about the JavaScript (cross-device) rewrite at http://atasoft.altervista.org

-Main features so far (v0.20):
+Main features so far (v0.21):
--NEW Rigging Calculator: finds load on slings, nylon sling table.
+-Rigging Calculator: finds load on slings, nylon sling table.
 -Shape Calculator: finds volume/surface area.
 -Welding Electrode Reference: gives information based on AWS code.
 -Cash Counter: estimates your cash as you earn it